plutus-community/docs/docs/Lectures/Cohort_03/Lecture_09.md

 For this lecture, Professor Simon Thompson, a very prominent figure in the Haskell community who leads the Marlowe team, and his colleague Alex Nemish will give guest lectures to tell us a bit about Marlowe.

 In contrast  to previous iterations of this course it is now  actually possible to deploy Marlowe contracts on  the blockchain, on the Mainnet or on the Testnet.

-There is a very nice tool to do this, it is called the Marlowe-CLI, which is similar to  the Cardano-CLI.
+There is a very nice tool to do this, it is called the Marlowe-CLI.
+This is similar to the Cardano-CLI.
-So in this lecture we will also  include a presentation by our colleague Brian bush, who will talk about Marlowe -CLI and explain how it works.
+So in this lecture we will also include a presentation by our colleague Brian Bush, who will talk about Marlowe-CLI and explain how it works.

 Afterwards we will look at the Marlowe playground and play with a simple smart contract.